microsoft/LightGBM/R-package/cran-comments.md

 > This submission contains {lightgbm} 3.3.1.
 > Per CRAN's policies, I am submitting on it on behalf of the project's maintainer (Yu Shi), with his permission (https://github.com/microsoft/LightGBM/pull/4715#issuecomment-952537783).

-> {lightgbm} was removed from CRAN on October 25, 2021 due to issues detected in the gcc-ASAN and cran-ASAN checks.
+> {lightgbm} was removed from CRAN on October 25, 2021 due to issues detected in the gcc-ASAN and clang-ASAN checks.
 To the best of our knowledge, we believe this release fixes those issues.
 We have introduced automated testing that we believe faithfully reproduces CRAN's tests with sanitizers (https://github.com/microsoft/LightGBM/pull/4678).

 > Thank you very much for your time and consideration.